 Attendance: Regular class attendance at St. Francis Prep is a major priority.
 Students are required to complete all required work even if they are absent.
 If a student is absent from class 6 or more days for any given quarter, this will be considered excessive absence.
 This may result in a mandatory 5-point deduction from the quarterly grade.
 Please be advised classes missed due to lateness or early dismissal will be included in this group.

 Electronic Device Use: Use of pads and other similar devices in the classroom is at the discretion of the teacher.
+Students are not allowed to use their phones during class time.
 Inappropriate non-academic use of technology in the classroom will be dealt with by the Dean’s Office.
 Please review the school’s Acceptable Usage policy in this regard.